Home Fruit Picking Map Australia – Harvest jobs

 Almost 500 fruit picking farm contacts

 Whether you are in a van or a backpacker in a hostel, it is real good to benefit from farm contacts.
-Because you should know that job openings in this area are pretty rare.
-Indeed, farmers choose to hire more at the last minute, and given the number of WHVs looking for a job in fruit picking, they don’t really need to advertise.
+Job openings in this area are pretty rare, farmers choose to hire more at the last minute, and given the number of WHVs looking for a job in fruit picking, they don’t really need to advertise.

 A good way to find one is to go from farm to farm, but it can take a long time and cost a lot of money.
 Australia is a huge country, so it is easier to call the farms directly.